rmast/rpi-build-and-boot/README.md

 - On my DHCP-hosted LAN the 192.168.* - IP - range is better equipped for connecting to the internet than 10.0.*.
 - The /vagrant shared folder gives File I/O errors when hosted from windows

 So this is how I did it:

 First install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.

-From within a directory to which you downloaded ´Vagrantfile´ and the rest of this repository start the Ubuntu-virtual machine with
+From within a directory to which you downloaded ´Vagrantfile<sup id="a2">[2](#f2)</sup>´ and the rest of this repository start the Ubuntu-virtual machine with

 ```sh
 vagrant up